How to identify if gambling is becoming a problem

 Do you feel depressed or even suicidal because of your gambling?

 If you are answering 'yes' to some of these questions, then it is likely that a gambling problem exists.
 For friendly and helpful advice from trained counsellors call the National Gambling Helpline on 0800 8020 133.
-The helpline operates between 8am and midnight, 7 days a week, 365 days a year.
-Calls outside of these hours will be taken by a message taking service.
+The helpline operates 24 hours a day, 7 days a week, 365 days a year.

 Sometimes just telling someone about your problem can be a relief and it is the first step towards dealing with your problem.
 You can also visit the GambleAware website www.begambleaware.org for more information and advice.